diogoff/trackml-100/README.md

 I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I would use as an initial baseline to compare with the performance of other algorithms that I would subsequently develop.
-However, as it often happens in Kaggle competitions, the first idea that comes to mind is the one you will end up with.
+However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.